BatoolMM/R-markdown/index.md

 root: .  # Is the only page that doesn't follow the pattern /:path/index.html
 permalink: index.html  # Is the only page that doesn't follow the pattern /:path/index.html
 ---

-How can I create a scientific publication that includes the output of my R lang code processing of data including data visualizations?
+The goal of these lessons is to familiarize learners with using Rmarkdown to create scientific publications that including the output of R lang code data processes and data visualizations.

 <!-- this is an html comment -->